fshermann/real-time-stocks/README.md

 # Things I Would do Differently
 - Real timestamps in the randomly generated data.
 This would require a pretty invovled algorithm to back date the records and make it look like a real stock price changing every minute or so.
 - Fix the Sequelize model types.
 I had never used Sequelize with typescript and getting Typescript to understand the initialized sequelize model types was taking a little too long so I went with `any` types for those.
+- Testing.
+SInce most of this was database ops, unit tests would require mocking.
+I would like to add those to help improve the overall robustness of the app.
+-